Donald Davie: Biography

 In the 1960s, Davie was a conduit between the Cambridge poets and the Black Mountain poets.
 Irish literary critic Denis Donoghue described Davie's poetry as "an enforced choice between masturbation and happily wedded love" bereft of drama.

 Davie delivered the 1990 Warton Lecture on English Poetry.
+He died of cancer at the Royal Devon and Exeter Hospital in Exeter in September 1995.

 Writer Calvin Bedient discusses Davie's style in his book Eight Contemporary Poets.
 He informs readers of Davie's specific thoughts by including quotes.
-According to Bedient, Davie said that "To make poetry out of moral commonplace, a poet has to make it clear that he speaks not in his own voice (that would be impertinent) but as the spokesman of a social tradition."
+According to Bedient, Davie said: "To make poetry out of moral commonplace, a poet has to make it clear that he speaks not in his own voice (that would be impertinent) but as the spokesman of a social tradition."
 It follows that Davie's voice is unique compared to the modern movement that was happening during his life.
 His work does not epitomize contemporary poetry like that of many of his counterparts, but rather it calls upon a certain nostalgia for the past.
 Davie's work is distinctly "English" sounding, as he uses English phrases and traditional language.
 In particular, his work often reminds readers of the late Augustan poets, whose work is sophisticated and polished.
 He writes in a similar style to Philip Larkin and Ted Hughes, who were both alive during Davie's lifetime.
 In addition, Davie writes without fear of criticism.
 He uses a strong and confident voice to assert his thoughts and musings.